aryadnefernandaronqui/aryadnefernandaronqui/README.md

 <!-- TODO: Add last video link -->

-- 📚 I’m currently learning HTML, CSS, JavaScript, Typescrip and React.
+- 📚 I’m currently learning HTML, CSS, JavaScript, Typescrip, React, Java, SQL and NodeJS.
 - 💻 I’m looking for a junior position.
 Freelancer, part time or full time.
 - 🇧🇷 Portugues is my native language.
 I speak fluent English and basic Spanish.
 - 🎤 I have a degree in Journalism and I published a non-fiction book in Brazil in 2015.